 Country music fans visiting the area, in particular, are likely to find themselves browsing Nashville houses for sale after a visit to the towering Mecca of cowboy honky-tonk: the Grand Ole Opry.
 Since 1925, the venue has hosted a live-recorded country music and variety radio show that has gone on to be a cultural institution.

 Don’t like country music?
 That’s okay, despite the city’s reputation as a cowboy hotspot, Nashville’s music scene is actually surprisingly varied.
 From the intimate Blue Room, designed by no less an acoustic audiophile than White Stripes frontman Jack White, to the no-frills Basement, known for hosting everything from folk-rock acts to heavy metal, the “Music City” truly does live up to its nickname.
+Ready to check it out?
+Find roommates or rooms for rent in Nashville.

 Austin is often named among the top places to live in the U.S. It’s also known as the “Live Music Capital of the World” with more music venues per capita than places like New York City and Los Angeles.
 Yes, you read that right: Austin, Texas, has even more music venues than NYC or LA.